More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: The Mass Splitting

 Such integrals can always be treated by a simple generalization of the procedure explained in section \ref{moresplit}.
 What one needs to know is that, roughly speaking (see the last paragraph of this section for a clarification), there is a distinguished parameter controlling the collapse of a narrow neck in a super Riemann surface.
 This parameter is the superanalog of the parameter $q$ in eqn. (\ref{monkey}).
 For the case of a Neveu-Schwarz (NS) degeneration -- that is, the case that the closed string state propagating through the narrow neck is in the NS sector -- the analog of eqn. (\ref{monkey}) is as follows.
 A superdisc parametrized by $x|\theta$ can be glued to a superdisc parametrized by $y|\psi$ via

 This change of coordinates from $x|\theta$ to $y|\psi$ is superconformal.
-(For more on this formula and its Ramond sector analog, which is presented in eqn. (\ref{medzo}) below, see section 6.2 of \cite{Surfaces}.)
+(This formula and its Ramond sector analog, which is presented in eqn. (\ref{medzo}) below, are originally due to P. Deligne.
+For more, see section 6.2 of \cite{Surfaces}.)
 The closest analog of the gluing parameter $q$ of bosonic string theory is $q_\NS=-\varepsilon^2$.
 (For a given value of $q_\NS$, there are two choices of $\varepsilon$, which correspond to two possible ways of gluing together the spin structures on the two superdiscs; the sum over the two choices leads to the GSO projection on the string state propagating through the neck.)

 As an example of this, consider the case that the degeneration arises from two points $z|\theta$ and $z'|\theta'$ approaching each other on a super Riemann surface $\Sigma$.
 In this case, the parameter $q_\NS$ turns out to coincide with the supersymmetric combination $\h z=z-z'-\theta\theta'$: